andrev36/webpack-testing/README.md

 # webpack-testing

-Repository for educational purposes.
+Repository for learning purposes.
 Exercise mainly for Webpack and Web App Testing.

 Technologies used: